The Gig Economy Hub

 Employment Tribunal Claims and the Gig Economy

-In early 2017 the Court of Appeal will release its Judgement in the Pimlico Plumbers Ltd & Anor v Smith case.
+In early 2017 the Court of Appeal will release its Judgment in the Pimlico Plumbers Ltd & Anor v Smith case.
 The Employment Appeal Tribunal Judgement upheld the employment tribunal’s decision that Smith was not an employee a worker (with worker employment rights).

 The Taylor Review